 Simon gained an international reputation as an ornithologist, having guided more than 300 bird-watching tours all over the world, including numerous trips to Antarctica.
 He is now one of the lead ornithologists with One Ocean Expeditions, having worked with us since 2011.
 With a lifelong interest in observing birds and a background in Environmental Conservation, he is a driving force in helping passengers to find and identify Antarctic bird-life through presentations, on deck interpretation and guided hikes.

 Mark Evans, Naturalist

-In his vital role as a naturalist, Mark shares his passion about eco tourism, wildlife and the sustainability of our natural environment throughout the voyage.
-He is a mentor regarding eco tourism and connecting people to the natural environment in Antarctica.
-Mark has had the privilege of working on some of the finest eco tourism developments from wilderness retreats, to initiating and contributing superb conservation initiatives in sea turtle and marine mammal conservation and education.
+In his vital role as a naturalist, Mark shares his passion for ecotourism, wildlife and the sustainability of our natural environment throughout the voyage.
+He is a mentor regarding eco-tourism and connecting people to the natural environment in Antarctica.
+Mark has had the privilege of working on some of the finest eco-tourism developments from wilderness retreats, to initiating and contributing superb conservation initiatives in sea turtle and marine mammal conservation and education.

 Dave Brosha, Photographer

 Dave’s outstanding photographic work is published in numerous online and print media such as CNN and Canadian Geographic.
 For his role as OOE’s Photographer in Residence, Dave brings an outstanding level of experience, having earned an international reputation as a photography teacher, and securing engagements for Nikon, Dubai, After Dark Education, St. Louis, PPAM, Plymouth, and the Globe and Mail, Toronto.
 On board, Dave works tirelessly to assist passengers to capture the beauty of Antarctica through their camera lenses.

 Dr Ari Friedlaender, Researcher & Professor at the Oregon State University